 Up to recently I’ve not tended to collect British backmarked uniform buttons, preferring to collect those made in Australia (e.g. Stokes, Sheridan, Amor, Parkes, etc) or marked with an Australian tailor’s name.
 However, this is somewhat arbitrary, as some of those (e.g. A.Bowley) are clearly marked as made in England.
 Even those not so marked may have been made there.
 According to J. K. Cossum ” … by the mid 1860s (Thomas Stokes) was supplying military outfitters in the other (non-Victorian) colonies, in some cases stamping the reverse side of the buttons with the name of the outfitter.”
 Whilst intriguing, I don’t know where he got this information from, and whether it is correct.
-(He mistakenly stated that Stokes imported a press from England, when it was actually imported by the backers of the ill-fated Kangaroo Office, then later sold to Stokes.
+(He mistakenly stated that Stokes imported a press from England, when it was actually imported by the backers of the ill-fated Kangaroo Office, then sold to Stokes in 1857.
 Cossum may have made other errors.)

 Therefore, I have a nice excuse to expand my collecting, (Ha!
 Who needs an excuse?), and realising that some historical Australian uniform buttons may not made locally at all, I’ve started to buy some buttons with British backmarks.